 I live in a hundred-year-old house in Lexington, Kentucky, with a circus of pets: Stella the Cat, HRH; Phoebe the Cat, HRH2; Izzy the Dog-Girl, VIP; Sally the Other-Dog-Girl, ESQ; and Beowoof called Woofie, the Mighty Warrior.
 (Get to know them over on the Meet the Pets page or on Instagram.)

-You can read much of my short and nonfiction work online for free or buy some essays and advice columns in print, if you’d rather.
-I love hearing from readers and am available for conferences, speaking engagements, skype chats, and school visits, so contact away.
-You can also find me on twitter as @gwenda or sign up for my author newsletter.
+I love hearing from readers, so please visit the contact page.
+If you’d like to book me for a speaking engagement, there’s info about that.
+You can also find me on twitter as @gwenda, on Instagram as @gwendabond, or sign up for my author newsletter.
 Members of the media, bloggers, or others who need a third-person bio or images, can find them on the press kit page.

 My children and YA’s work is represented by Jennifer Laughran of the Andrea Brown Literary Agency, and my work for adults is represented by Kate McKean of the Howard Morhaim Literary Agency.
 For film/TV or translation rights inquiries, release contact Kate McKean.